seowoonam/llm-interface-setup/README.md

 ```
 python app.py
 ```
-2. Run the Next.js app in another terminal:
-Make sure that you are in the virtual environment
+2. Install dependencies; Make sure that you are in the virtual environment
 ```
 npm install
 ```
+3. Run the Next.js app in another terminal:
 ```
 cd lets-chat
 npm run dev